bemasher/JSONGen/README.md

   * If sanitizing produces an empty string the original field name is prefixed with an underscore and only invalid identifier characters are removed.
     * The initial sanitizing method trims digits from the left of the identifier.
 This step performed on a field name of "12345" would produce an empty string.
 At this point the field name is instead stripped of only invalid characters like punctuation and prefixed with an underscore.
   * If sanitizing produces a field name different from the original value a JSON tag is added to the field allowing parsing after the field name has been modified.
+  * Field names are converted to title case treating '_' and '-' as word boundaries along with spaces.

 ## Types
 ### Primitive